 Alternatives to the Vatican Key Master’s Tour

 We very much enjoyed our experience taking the Vatican Key Master’s Tour with Take Walks, however it is obviously not the only way to visit the Vatican.
 We also recognize that it is not going to be the best choice for everyone or within everyone’s budget.

 Here are some other ways to visit the Vatican Museums and Sistine Chapel that you might also consider.

 - The Pristine Sistine Tour.
 This is another walking tour of the Vatican offered by Take Walks.
 We have also taken this tour, and it is a much more traditional tour where you spend time visiting the highlights of the museum.
-It also includes an early entrance, an hour before general opening, so you share the Vatican with a much smaller number of people compared to visiting during normal opening hours.
+It also includes an early entrance, about an hour before general opening, so you share the Vatican with a smaller number of people compared to visiting during normal opening hours.
 This is a great option if you want to see the highlights of the Vatican with fewer crowds and spend more time learning about what you are seeing.
 It also normally includes St. Peter’s Basilica.

 - Complete Vatican Tour.
 If you aren’t too bothered about super early entrances, this is a good option for visiting the Vatican with a great tour guide who will guide you to the highlights and help you understand what you are seeing.
 We definitely recommend taking some kind of tour when visiting the Vatican as it can be an overwhelming location, and this is a great value option.

 - Rome in a Day Tour.
 If you only have a day in Rome and want to see all the highlights on a guided tour, this Rome in a Day Tour is what we would recommend.
 As well as the Vatican it includes a tour of the Colosseum and time visiting iconic city center attractions like the Pantheon, Trevi Fountain, and Spanish Steps.